Certified Spray Coating "CSC" Registry

 Benefits of the Code of Conduct:

-The Code of Conduct benefits CG2s, the automotive aftermarket, and the vehicle
+- The Code of Conduct benefits CSCs, the surface coating Industries, and the surface coating community by:

-highlighting practices to support professionalism and safety among CG2s,
+- highlighting practices to support professionalism and safety among CSCs,

-promoting recognition of vehicle service as a highly respected and rewarding
+- promoting recognition of surface coating as a highly respected and rewarding profession.

 a. make safety their highest priority,

 c. develop and exercise good judgment, and apply sound principles of technical decision-making,